Full directory of research institutes, groups and centres within the School.

 |Institute for Condensed Matter and Complex Systems (ICMCS)||

 ICMCS carries out research in a large number of different areas related to soft and hard condensed matter.
 It is the largest institute in the School.
-Research groups:
+Research themes:

 |Institute for Particle and Nuclear Physics (IPNP)||